 Conduct Support Groups for Weight Management

-Over 40% of Americans are overweight or obese, contributing to a number of physical health problems that plague too many people.
-Unfortunately there is also a stigma surrounding being overweight and not many organizations to support people in that category.
+Over 40% of Americans are not of a healthy weight, contributing to a number of physical health problems that plague too many people.
+Unfortunately there is also a stigma surrounding being of a higher weight and not many organizations to support people in that category.
 But people are more likely to stick to goals and stay accountable to their own health when they are working alongside others in the same situation.

 During health education days, bring in organizations or consultants that can guide your employees to groups or resources to assist with weight management or weight loss.
 People are 65% more likely to stay committed to their weight goals when they have a way to stay accountable and supported along the way.